RileyComer/GraphicsTemplate/README.md

 ## Displays

-This folder is used when creating displays or screens to be rendered inside the Display file.
+The displays folder is used when creating displays or screens to be rendered inside the Display file.
 These files need to be be initialized and configured inside the Dispolay file in order to be rendered.
 There are currently 3 displays.
 The menu display is used to render a template menu.
 The mode1 display is used when the mode is equal to "Mode1".
 The mode1 display is a template tile based graphics that randomizes the color of each tile every frame.
 The mode1 display doesn't do much right now but is a great start to your graphics program as it has a reference to the gameframe object where you can get any data that is needed for you to then render to the screen.

 ## GameObjects